 You May Still Be Eligible

-Despite the expiration date of October 1, 2021, you can still take advantage of the employee retention tax credits if your business is eligible.
+Despite the expiration date of October 1, 2021, you can still take advantage of the employee retention tax credits in 2022 and 2023 if your business is eligible.

 If you didn’t previously file for the credit you may file for a retroactive ERTC refund.
 To file retroactive you submit an Adjusted Employer’s Quarterly Federal Tax Return or Claim for Refund, Form 941-X. There is a three-year deadline from the date of your original filing.

 ERTC Filing Documents

 There are several documents and forms that need to be prepared.
 The most important form is Form 941, which is the Employer’s Quarterly Federal Tax Return.
 This form will report all wages paid to employees during the quarter, as well as any deferred compensation, income tax withholding and Medicare taxes withheld from employees.
 Additionally, employers should also prepare a copy of their most recent payroll records so they can accurately calculate the total wages paid to eligible employees who qualify for the ERTC.

 In addition to Form 941 and payroll records, employers will also need to submit a statement verifying the number of employees they employed during the period in question along with any applicable employment tax information.
 This can include Forms W-2 or 1099-MISC if applicable, or other documents that verify employee status such as a copy of each employee’s driver’s license or Social Security card.
 Employers should also submit copies of any payroll stubs or paychecks for the period in question to indicate how much each eligible employee was paid.

 Also, provide any additional supporting documentation such as records of how wages were paid (direct deposit or check), evidence of how many hours employees worked per week before and after closure or significant decline in gross receipts due to COVID-19, and proof that furlough periods have been taken into account when calculating wages paid out.